-C. Holly Denning is an Academic Staff Instructor in the Department of Sociology, Anthropology and Criminal Justice.
-Interests include Peace and Social Justice and Race and Ethnic Studies at the University of Wisconsin-Whitewater.
-Multicultural and interdisciplinary interests characterize scholarly work and teaching.
-She serves as the Advisor to two students organizations--P.E.A.C.E.
+C. Holly Denning, M.A. is an Academic Staff Instructor in the Department of Sociology, Anthropology and Criminal Justice.
+Masters and Doctoral work at Boston College was through the program in Social Justice.
+Interests include environmental and multicultural issues, feminist theory, peace and social justice.
+She brings an interdisciplinary perspective to both her scholarly work and teaching.
+Recent research has focused on ongoing impacts of Hurricane Katrina and the Gulf oil disaster--Spiritual agency is an emerging concept she writes about linking the idea with restorative justice approaches to analyzing disasters.
+Global water issues are an additional focus as part of a strategic initiative on campus.
+She has partnered in designing a new minor in Peace and Justice Studies at UW-W. Holly teaches many classes including: Individual and Society, Race and Ethnic Relations, Restorative Justice, Environmental Sociology, among others as needed for the Sociology and Women's Studies Departments.
+She serves as Advisor to two students organizations--P.E.A.C.E.
 (Peace, Education and Activism through Creative Engagement) and NACAA (Native American Cultural Awareness Association).
-Recent research has focused on ongoing impacts of Hurricane Katrina and the Gulf oil disaster.
-Spiritual agency is an emerging concept added to restorative, community and environmental justice approaches to analyzing disasters.
-Global water issues are an additional focus as part of a strategic initiative on campus.
-She has partnered in designing a new minor in Peace and Justice Studies at UWW.
-Holly serves on the Race and Ethnic Studies Task Force, Co-Chairs the Earth Week Committee and teaches in learning communities for incoming students.
-Doctoral research at Boston College in the program for Social Justice extended through the 1990’s and early 2000’s; Holly still has ABD status.